 Animation courtesy of ISTT

-Sectional liners are, in the main, constructed of GRC, GRP or RPM materials and the liner dimension is normally governed by the minimum internal dimension of the host pipe.
+Sectional liners are (see picture right courtesy of Channeline International), in the main, constructed of GRC, GRP or RPM materials and the liner dimension is normally governed by the minimum internal dimension of the host pipe.
 Given the rigid nature of the section, negotiation of bends may need special sections to be manufactured or the use of a flexible jointing material between adjacent section ends.
 Also because of the manual labour involved in the positioning of such liners etc construction rates are usually limited.

 Modified Sliplining is, as the name suggests, Sliplining lining with a difference.
 In modified sliplining the liner pipe is deformed in some way before being passed into the host pipe.
 It can be folded or squeezed in a die to reduce its nominal diameter to make it easier to push into the host pipe.
 The folded pipe is normally seen as a ‘U’ or ‘C’ shape whilst the squeezed (or Swaged) pipe simply has a smaller diameter that is retained by applying tension to the liner.
 Once passed into the host pipe, folded liners are reverted to their original shape using water pressure, or pressurised steam or air, whilst Swaged pipe can revert to its original size once the winching tension used to install it has been released.